nikdimentiy/simple_web/Stock Monitoring/README.md

 # 📈 Stock Monitoring Dashboard

-Welcome to the **Stock Monitoring Dashboard** repository! 🚀 This project provides a sleek and responsive web interface to monitor real-time stock data for major companies on Wall Street.
+Welcome to the **Stock Monitoring Dashboard** 🚀 This project provides a sleek and responsive web interface to monitor real-time stock data for major companies on Wall Street.
 Stay updated with the latest stock prices, percentage changes, and average metrics—all presented with a modern and visually appealing design.

 ## 🌟 Features